Mohsnmonji/mohsnmonji.github.io/_pages/front.md

 <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
-  I was born and raised on the Indigenous lands of the Bakhtiari people in southwest Iran, where the first oil field in West Asia was "discovered" in 1908 ; a colonial encounter that profoundly changed and degraded the lands and waters, dispossessing many Indigenous Bakhtiari families and communities of their ancestral territories and resources.
+  I was born and raised on the Indigenous lands of the Bakhtiari people in southwest Iran, where the first oil field in West Asia was "discovered" in 1908 ; a colonial encounter that profoundly transformed the land, dispossessing many Indigenous Bakhtiari communities of their ancestral territories and resources.
   Today, I live and work on unceded Indigenous lands.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 The Kanien’kehá:ka Nation is the custodian of the lands and waters on which I live today.